Share

 The American Express Centurion Lounge near gate D12 in Terminal D is probably the best airport lounge in Dallas DFW, although it can be crowded.
 If you have The Platinum Card® from American Express, you can access this lounge for free, plus two free guests.

-The menu is fairly delicious; breakfast includes vanilla french toast, seasonal mixed berries, brown sugar creme fraiche, egg frittata, roasted tomatoes, mushrooms, asparagus, asiago cheese, texas Migas, chorizo, tortilla strips, sweet onions, tomatoes, Brazos valley white cheddar, home-fried potatoes, and red chili sauce.
-Additional breakfast items include yogurt, cereals, bread, and fresh fruit, will also be available in the lounge.
+The menu is fairly delicious; breakfast includes vanilla french toast, seasonal mixed berries, brown sugar creme fraiche, egg frittata, roasted tomatoes, mushrooms, asparagus, asiago cheese, Texas Migas, chorizo, tortilla strips, sweet onions, tomatoes, Brazos Valley white cheddar, home-fried potatoes, and red chili sauce.
+Additional breakfast items, including yogurt, cereals, bread, and fresh fruit, will also be available in the lounge.

 3. American Express Centurion Lounge, Miami